When is a research panel right for your organization?

 Illustration of someone swinging a lasso

 Are you grappling with the challenges of consistently recruiting participants for your user research studies?
 You're not alone.
-Many of our clients face the daunting task of assembling a diverse, engaged, and qualified group of individuals for each new project.
+Many of our clients face the daunting task of assembling a diverse, engaged, and qualified group of individuals for each new project, especially in highly regulated industries like healthcare, banking, or insurance.

 A user research panel—a group of people you have selected, and who have agreed, to take part in your research on an ongoing basis—might be at the top of your list of solutions to look into.
 However, for every benefit touted by a user research panel, there is a lot of time, effort, and money required that might not be worth the investment for your team.